vidd01/Sales-project/README.md

 ## Key takeaways from this project
 ### What did I learn from this project?
-I learned which retail sector has higher sales and which has least.
+I learned about Python libraries i.e pandas, matplotlib, plotly, numpy.
+Also data analysis and visualization.
 ### What were some challenges that I faced during the project?
 Getting the dataset was challenging as also finding similar datasets of the population to compare the sales.
 ### What are some real-life use cases?